About postnatal depression

 While anyone who gives birth is vulnerable, there are certain factors that increase the chances of developing postnatal depression.

-- Relationship difficulties, especially with the father of the baby or with own mother.
+- relationship difficulties, especially with the other parent of the baby or with one’s own parent

-- Birth complications, such as caesarean delivery can lead to experiencing ‘birth trauma’.
+- birth complications, such as an unplanned caesarean delivery, leading to experiencing birth trauma

-- Baby has health problems, including damage caused by birth
+- a baby with health problems, including injuries caused by birth.

 Risk factors after birth: